lelogrott/quarantinenotes/README.md

-# quarantinenotes
+# Quarantine Notes
-Notes from people on quarantine around the globe.
+Notes from people on quarantine around the globe. - a serverless app

 TODO